mathew-perez/osticket-prereqs/README.md

 <h3>Step 3: Install osTicket</h3>
 The third step is to install osTicket.
 Go to the Google Drive mentioned previously and download the osTicket files.
 Once it is downloaded, open the osTicket folder.
 Copy the "Upload" folder.

-Open up a new Windows Explorer Window, go to "This PC" on the left hand side, go to C:\, then "inetpub", then wwwroot.
+Open up a new Windows File Explorer Window, go to "This PC" on the left hand side, go to C:\, then "inetpub", then wwwroot.
 This can also be pasted in the Explorer bar "c:\inetpub\wwwroot".
 Paste the "Upload" folder into the wwwroot folder and rename it "osTicket."

 ![image](https://github.com/mathew-perez/osticket-prereqs/assets/144407220/63cfc96a-aca3-4140-9379-9ecebbe0d05b)